 Samantha joined CPAC as Executive Director in September of 2015.
 A photographer, arts administrator, and educator, she made the move west to Denver from the East Coast in 2010.
 Prior to joining CPAC, she taught photography and visual arts for 12 years at high schools in Boston and Denver.
 She is a longtime member of the Society for Photographic Education, and served as Treasurer of the Southwest region from 2013-2016 and Co-Chair of a Southwest regional conference in Denver (Letters to an Emerging Artist).
-Her photographs have been shown in numerous exhibitions nationally, and she continues to be an active artist in the community, serving as a reviewer at Houston FotoFest, Review Santa Fe, and PhotoPlus New York, Medium, and was a juror for Critical Mass and The Fence.
+Her photographs have been shown in numerous exhibitions nationally, and she continues to be an active artist in the community.
+She has reviewed portfolios at Houston FotoFest, Review Santa Fe, and PhotoPlus New York, Medium, and was a juror for Critical Mass and The Fence.
 She holds a certificate in Arts Development and Program Management from the University of Denver, an MFA from Lesley University College of Art & Design, and a BFA from Alfred University.
 She was named one of Colorado’s Top 100 Creatives 3.0 by Westword and featured in Lenscratch in April 2016.

 Megan is a marketing and communications professional with over 15 years of experience in the nonprofit world.
 Prior to joining CPAC in January 2015, she served as Director of Marketing for the Southern Environmental Law Center, where she led several successful marketing and PR initiatives across a six-state region.
 She has also held editorial and public relations positions at the National Wildlife Federation, National Association of Federal Credit Unions, and other organizations in the Washington, D.C. area.
 She holds a BA in Media Arts and Design from James Madison University and is a 2014 graduate of the Board Development Academy at the Center for Nonprofit Excellence.